 Adopting the right dog for your lifestyle is vital to a successful, long-lasting dog-human relationship.
 Too many dogs end up in shelters because their owners did not do their homework before picking out a pup.
 It is not fair to the dog nor to your family to get attached, only to discover that you’re incompatible.
-Following are some tips on choosing a compatible dog for your lifestyle.

 1. Evaluate your lifestyle and health needs

 The first step in adopting the right dog for your lifestyle is, of course, defining your lifestyle!
 Take a few minutes to consider your average week.
 Write it down if it helps.
 Think about how active you are.
 Do you love to go for long hikes every weekend, or is a walk around the block once a week your idea of being active?